 With XP, Microsoft provided almost all features to users working under restricted mode on corporate networks.
 Notice the shine on the Window title that is inherited from the basic elements on Windows XP that continued to rule for almost a decade.

-Fall Of Year 2003 – Office 2003: The Most Used MS Office Version Ever
+Fall Of the Year 2003 – Office 2003: The Most Used MS Office Version Ever

 Office 2007 introduced the Ribbon Interface